termux-nethunter

 nh

-For the minimal and nano installations, you will need to install a desktop environment and a vnc server to get a graphical interface to interact with.
+For the minimal and nano installations, you will need to install a desktop environment and a VNC server to get a graphical interface to interact with.

 Launch the system and execute the following commands.